deckhouse/deckhouse/modules/460-log-shipper/docs/ADVANCED_USAGE.md

 kubectl -n d8-log-shipper exec $pod -it -c vector -- bash
 ```

-All following commands assumed to be executed in from the pod shell:
+All following commands are assumed to be executed from the pod's shell.

 ### See pipelines as a graph

 * Execute the `vector graph` command to get the output of logs pipelines topology in the [DOT format](https://graphviz.org/doc/info/lang.html).
 * Put the output to [webgraphviz](http://www.webgraphviz.com/) os similar service to render the graph.

-The example of the graph output for a single pipeline in ascii format:
+Example of the graph output for a single pipeline in ASCII format:
 ```
 +------------------------------------------------+
 |  d8_cluster_source_flant-integration-d8-logs   |